 - Presentation of information.
 An opportunity to develop written and verbal report presentation techniques.

 - Both the technical and soft skills required to be a good auditor

-Libman Education is an authorized reseller of CareerStep’s Fundamentals of Inpatient Auditing curriculum.
+Libman Education is an authorized reseller of CareerStep’s Inpatient Auditing Principles.